mtrdata/mtrdata/README.md

 I have a passion for data analytics & data science.

 My GitHub features work from my studies at University Academy 92 as well as personal projects.
-I'm currently perfecting my Python :snake: & Streamlit :fire: skills.
+I'm currently perfecting my Python :snake: & Streamlit 👑: skills.

 ## Languages & Tools